New Orleans Saints bounty scandal: Other allegations against Williams

 Former NFL coach Tony Dungy later told Profootballtalk.com he was certain that Williams operated a similar bounty system while he was defensive coordinator of the Oilers/Titans from 1997 to 2000.
-He also believes that Williams put a bounty on Indianapolis Colts quarterback Peyton Manning during Super Bowl XLIV, and targeted Manning on several occasions while with the Titans.
+He also believed that Williams put a bounty on Indianapolis Colts quarterback Peyton Manning during Super Bowl XLIV, and targeted Manning on several occasions while with the Titans.
 The revelation of the bounty system also caused renewed speculation about a 2006 game between the Redskins and Colts, in which Manning was knocked down by a high-low hit from the Redskins' Phillip Daniels and Andre Carter and appeared to lose some feeling in his neck.
-While Dungy did not speculate at the time about whether the Redskins targeted Manning on that play, he believes that hit ultimately caused the neck problems that sidelined Manning for the entire 2011 season and led to his departure for the Denver Broncos afterward.
+While Dungy did not speculate at the time about whether the Redskins targeted Manning on that play, he believed that hit eventually caused the neck problems that sidelined Manning for the entire 2011 season and led to his departure for the Denver Broncos afterward.

-Former safety Ryan Clark, who played under Williams in Washington from 2004–2005 and himself was fined by the NFL $40,000 for a helmet-to-helmet hit against Baltimore Ravens tight end Ed Dickson during the 2011 season, defended Williams, saying that he never ran a bounty program with the Redskins and has yet to see one during his time in the NFL.
+Former safety Ryan Clark, who played under Williams in Washington from 2004 to 2005 and himself was fined by the NFL $40,000 for a helmet-to-helmet hit against Baltimore Ravens tight end Ed Dickson during the 2011 season, defended Williams, saying that he never ran a bounty program with the Redskins and never saw one during his time in the NFL.
 Clark added that he would have reported Williams or any coach that offered to run such a program.
-The Steelers released a statement on their official web site mentioning that the team does not condone any sort of bounty program.
+The Steelers released a statement on their official website mentioning that the team did not condone any sort of bounty program.